 Issues found in new build homes

 There is no obligation, legal or otherwise, to have a survey when you buy a property with cash.
+However, understanding the house survey cost is important for cash buyers to budget appropriately.
 But that doesn’t mean you shouldn’t.

 Why cash buyers should have a survey

-The risks of a property purchase don’t change however you fund it.
+The risks of a property purchase don’t change, however you fund it.
 Any problems that come with your purchase are yours to put right, with all the attendant costs.
-Compared to the cost of property, the outgoings for a Level 1 Survey are relatively small (around £350 to £450).
-In return, you potentially save many £000s, and, just as importantly, buy a significant amount of peace of mind.
+Compared to the cost of property, the outgoings for a Level 1 Survey are relatively small – typically starting from a few hundred pounds depending on the property and survey type.
+In return, you potentially save many thousands of pounds, and, just as importantly, buy a significant amount of peace of mind.

 There is no difference between a RICS survey for a cash buyer and a mortgage buyer.
 It’s not the way you pay for a property that matters, but the type of property.

 Homeowners are not legally required to provide a survey when they sell a house.
-However, surveys are a very good way of establishing the condition of the property as well as validating the asking price.
+However, surveys are a very good way of establishing the property’s condition for both sellers and buyers, as well as validating the asking price.

 Sellers are perfectly able to commission a survey as an aid to selling the property.
 The survey can be shared with prospective buyers and can justify the asking price.
 A survey can also head off any request for a price reduction.
 Since all RICS surveys comply with the same professional standards, buyers can take them as an objective assessment of property condition.